Default download speed settings of uTorrent are acceptable for the average user.

 2. Proxy Server.

 A proxy server doesn’t hide your entire Internet connection like a VPN.
 It will instead, encrypt only a specific program or port of your computer.
-Because a proxy is more specific, it is much faster and cheaper than a VPN, but unfortunately less secure.
+Because a proxy is more specific, it is much faster and cheaper than a VPN, but less secure.

 Manually setting up a proxy server from the uTorrent interface:

 - Start your uTorrent app, click Options > Preferences > Connections > Proxy Server Section.

 - Enter your proxy server information and login details.

 - For more information on how to set up a proxy on any torrent client, check: Torrent Proxy: How to set up a proxy for your torrents?
 (2021 Update).

 3.Seedbox or VPS (Virtual Private Server).